Sheepll/Vanad-Operatsioonis-steemid/Mini vMac setup.md

 The Mini vMac guide also provides us with System 6.0.8 directly from Apple.

+I've provided a working ROM-file in the "Supplementary Mac files" directory, that will allow us to use Mini vMac.

 #### Installing additional software

 You can follow the guide available [here](https://www.gryphel.com/c/minivmac/recipes/sys6util/index.html).